 I took a piss and then headed back into the room, crouching to pick up the paper balls and throwing them in the bin.
 The progress was slow, I couldn’t really bend my back yet, but it was a good leg exercise and by the end of it, I was beat.

-Placing the notepad on the nightstand, I then sighed deeply and closed my eyes.
+Placing the notepad on the nightstand, I sighed deeply and closed my eyes.
 Maybe rest for a bit.

-Almost immediately, an imaginary scene came to me.
-A man sat on the porch of a familiar-looking house near the edge of a lake.
+Almost immediately, an imaginary scene came to me: a man sat on the porch of a familiar-looking house near the edge of a lake.
 The leaves were turning rusty orange.
 He looked up and smiled.
 The wind toyed a little with his hair.

 He raised his hand in greeting.